Skip to main content

 Protein Glycosylation

-Protein glycosylation involves the addition of a diverse set of sugar moieties to the protein core.
-Glycosylation has significant implications for protein folding, conformation, distribution, stability, and activity.
+Protein glycosylation involves the addition of diverse sugar moieties to the protein core.
+Glycosylation significantly affects protein folding, conformation, distribution, stability, and activity.
 Glycosylated proteins can have additions of simple monosaccharides.
 For example, many nuclear transcription factors are modified in this way.
-Alternatively, some proteins are modified with highly complex branched polysaccharides, such as those seen on cell surface protein receptors.
+Alternatively, some proteins are modified with highly branched polysaccharides, such as those on cell-surface protein receptors.

 There are three types of protein glycosylation in higher eukaryotes: N-linked, O-linked, and C-linked.
 These types reflect their glycosidic linkages to amino acid side chains.
 In N-linked glycosylation, β-N-acetylglucosamine (GlcNAc) is attached through an amide linkage to the side chain of Asn within a consensus sequence of AsnXaaSer/Thr (Figure 8.8).
 N-linked glycans have multiple functions.
-While they act as ligands for glycan-binding proteins in cell-cell communication, they also can regulate glycoprotein aggregation in the plasma membrane and affect the half-life of antibodies, cytokines, and hormones in serum.
+While they act as ligands for glycan-binding proteins in cell-cell communication, they can also regulate plasma membrane glycoprotein aggregation and affect the half-lives of antibodies, cytokines, and hormones in serum.

 O-linked glycosylation in higher eukaryotes occurs through several different mechanisms.
-The most abundant type of O-linked glycosylation is the mucin-type, which involve the attachment of an α-N-acetylgalactosamine (GalNAc) to the hydroxyl group of Ser/Thr side chains.
-Mucins are a family of high molecular weight, heavily glycosylated proteins (glycoconjugates) produced by epithelial tissues in most animals.
-A key characteristic of mucin proteins is their ability to form gels; therefore they are a key component in most gel-like secretions, serving functions from lubrication to cell signaling to forming chemical barriers.
+The most abundant type of O-linked glycosylation is the mucin-type, which involves the attachment of an α-N-acetylgalactosamine (GalNAc) to the hydroxyl group of Ser/Thr side chains.
+Mucins are a family of high-molecular-weight, heavily glycosylated proteins (glycoconjugates) produced by epithelial tissues in most animals.
+A key characteristic of mucin proteins is their ability to form gels; therefore, they are a key component in most gel-like secretions, serving functions ranging from lubrication to cell signaling to the formation of chemical barriers.
 Aberrant expression of mucin-type O-linked glycans occurs in cancer cells and may provide targets for anticancer vaccines.

-O-linked glycosylation occurring with the addition of α-O-mannose is the only form of O-linked glycosylation in yeast, but also occurs in the brains of higher eukaryotes.
+O-linked glycosylation, occurring with the addition of α-O-mannose, is the only form of O-linked glycosylation in yeast.
+Still, it also occurs in the brains of higher eukaryotes.
 Higher eukaryotes also have an α-O-fucose modification of Ser/Thr residues.
 This type of glycosylation modulates signaling pathways during eukaryotic development.
-Another modification, β-O-galactosylation, may contribute to rheumatoid arthritis.
+Another modification, β-O-galactosylation, may contribute to the development of rheumatoid arthritis.

 Finally, C-linked glycosylation involves the addition of α-mannose (Man) to the 2-position of the indole side chain of tryptophan residues.
-While first identified on ribonuclease 2, it also occurs on other proteins, including some of the mucin proteins, thrombospondin, and the Ebola virus soluble glycoprotein.
+While first identified in ribonuclease 2, it also occurs on other proteins, including mucins, thrombospondin, and the Ebola virus soluble glycoprotein.
 Figure \(\PageIndex{6}\) shows examples of glycan adducts.

 Ijms 17 01969 g001